DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.1](#1.1) Understand, adhere to, and promote professional ethics (OSG-9 Chpts 1,19)

 - As a CISSP, you must understand and follow the (ISC)² code of ethics, as well as your organization’s own code
-- 1.1.1 (ISC)² Code of Professional Ethics
+- 1.1.1 (ISC)² Code of Professional Ethics: The ISC2 Code of Ethics applies only to information security professionals who are members of ISC2
   - (ISC)² Code of Professional Ethics -- take the time to read the [code of ethics](www.isc2.org/Ethics)
   - At a minimum, know and understand the ethics canons: 🟡 PAPA
     - **🔥I: Protect society, the common good, necessary public trust and confidence, and the infrastructure**